MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Update-TeamsAppInstallation.md

 ## DESCRIPTION
 Update a Teams App in Microsoft Teams.
+This wont update teams client, this will update an application installed on the user/team
 Note: This cmdlet is part of the Public Preview version of Teams PowerShell Module, for more information see [Install Teams PowerShell public preview](https://docs.microsoft.com/microsoftteams/teams-powershell-install#install-teams-powershell-public-preview) and also see [Microsoft Teams PowerShell Release Notes](https://docs.microsoft.com/microsoftteams/teams-powershell-release-notes).

 ## EXAMPLES